stevendkl/OP-P7-Backend/README.md

 ### Back end Installation ###

 Clone this repo.
-From the "back" folder of the project, run `npm install`.
+From the root folder of the project, run `npm install`.
 Modify the `env.example` file and enter your information there, and rename it to `.env`.
 You can then run the server with `nodemon server`.
 The schemas will be automatically created and visible in the database.